MystenLabs/sui/crates/sui-sdk/README.md

 ```

 # Rust SDK examples

 The [examples](https://github.com/MystenLabs/sui/tree/main/crates/sui-sdk/examples) folder provides both basic and advanced examples.

 There are five files ending in `_api.rs` which provide code examples of the corresponding APIs and their methods.
-These showcase how to use the Sui Rust SDK, and can all be run locally against a local running Sui network.
+These showcase how to use the Sui Rust SDK, and can run against the Sui testnet.
 Below are instructions on the prerequisites and how to run these examples.

 ## Preqrequisites

-Unless otherwise specified, most of these examples assume that Sui is installed, and that there is a local network running.
+Unless otherwise specified, most of these examples assume `Rust` and `cargo` are installed, and that there is an available internet connection.
+The examples connect to the Sui testnet (`https://fullnode.testnet.sui.io:443`) and execute different APIs.

-For running a local Sui network, please follow [this guide](https://docs.sui.io/build/sui-local-network) for installing Sui and [this guide](https://docs.sui.io/build/sui-local-network#start-the-local-network) for starting the local Sui network.

 ## Running the examples

 In the root folder of the `sui` repository (or in the `sui-sdk` crate folder), you can individually run examples using the command  `cargo run --example filename` (without `.rs` extension).
 For example:
-* `cargo run --example sui_client`
+* `cargo run --example sui_client` -- this one requires a local Sui network running (see [here](#Connecting to Sui Network
+)).
+If you do not have a local Sui network running, please skip this example.
 * `cargo run --example coin_read_api`
 * `cargo run --example event_api`
 * `cargo run --example governance_api`